hecatechin1/mx6doc/06-download.md

    - Delete the download record and file
 5. Create a new download task: at the top of the download manager, click the Add button ![pic](zh/images/06-5.png)
 6. Clear all: at the top of the download manager, you can click the Delete button ![pic](zh/images/06-6.png) to choose:
-   - Clear all records
+   - Clear all records: delete all items in the list (but not the file downloaded).
-   - Clear invalid
+   - Clear invalid: delete all invalide items
-   - Clear all records and files
+   - Clear all records and files: delete all items in the list and coresponding files.
 7. Search download records: at the top of the download manager, click the Search button ![pic](zh/images/06-7.png), you can enter the keyword to search
 8. Download manager settings: at the top, click the manage button ![pic](zh/images/06-8.png), it will open the download settings page:

 ![](images/06-01.png)

-If you check Quick download, it won’t pop up the download window to confirm the download task manually.
-It will download the file directly to the download location.
-The download location can be customized by yourself.
+If **Quick download** is checked, it will download the file directly to the download location without pop up the download window to confirm the download task.
+The download location can be customized.

 ## Other Download Settings